raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
-I'm Raymond ZHAO Wenlong, a Software Engineer and Researcher.
+I'm Raymond ZHAO Wenlong, a Software Engineer and Researcher, improver of things, and life-long student.
 email/g: wenlzhao@gmail.com .
 <br>